wpi-arn-spring-2019/Turtlebot-3-Navigation/README.md

 real robot: roslaunch bringup real_robot.launch

-not: real robot is configured to load custom real map, change this in real_robot.launch to load a different map
+note: real robot is configured to load custom real map, change this in real_robot.launch to load a different map

 give a 2d pose estimate in rviz, then a 2d nav goal

+use rqt_reconfigure to change controller types and further tune gains